sanheensethi/notes/DBMS.md

 - **Many-to-Many Cardinality**-
     In many-to-many mapping, an entity in E1 is associated with any number of entities in E2, and an entity in E2 is associated with any number of entities in E1.
+    (Association - to make a connection between people or things in your mind)
     ![](https://static.javatpoint.com/dbms/images/dbms-mapping-constraints4.png)

     Example: Here,